Shares of UBNK Up 0.3% Since Uptrend Call on Shares | Comtex SmarTrend

 SmarTrend identified an Uptrend for United Financial (NASDAQ:UBNK) on September 10th, 2019 at $13.58.
 In approximately 5 months, United Financial has returned 0.33% as of today's recent price of $13.62.

-In the past 52 weeks, United Financial share prices have been bracketed by a low of $12.01 and a high of $16.23 and are now at $13.62, 13% above that low price.
+In the past 52 weeks, shares of United Financial have traded between a low of $12.01 and a high of $16.23 and are now at $13.62, which is 13% above that low price.
 Over the past week, the 200-day moving average (MA) has remained constant while the 50-day MA has remained constant.

 United Financial Bancorp Inc. is the holding company for United Bank.
 The Bank accepts deposits and make loans to individuals and businesses.
 United Bank operates in Hartford and Tolland Counties, Connecticut.